ArtHitParade

 This new cohort includes two super-villains, the crime maniac named The Joker and the superwoman named The Cat soon-to-be Catwoman.
 It also includes a super-nice, Robin the Boy Wonder.
 The cover pages feature the two young buddies, Batman and Robin, on front side hovering together above the city, and on back side urging readers not to miss their future thrills.

 Comic books from that era have been handled with enthusiasm and have not remained in perfect condition.
-A Batman No. 1 graded NM- 9.2 Off White, sold for $ 570K including premium by Heritage on August 1, 2013, was at that time CGC's highest ranking for this edition.
+A Batman No. 1 graded NM- 9.2 Off White, sold for $ 570K by Heritage on August 1, 2013, was at that time CGC's highest ranking for this edition.

 A true Near Mint Batman No. 1 has just surfaced after being kept for 38 years in a collection.
 It is graded 9.4 White by CGC.
-It will be sold on January 14 in Dallas by Heritage, lot 91027.
-It is estimated at more than $ 1M in the December 21 press release.
+It was sold for $ 2.2M from a lower estimate of $ 1M on January 14, 2021 by Heritage, lot 91027.

 Throughout the economic crisis of the 1930s, movie-goers temporarily forget their difficulties with the horror films of Universal Pictures.
 For the same public, Martin Goodman becomes in 1933 editor of pulp magazines.
 He is 25 years old.